lucaslattion/DAI-2023-24-Practical-work-3-Lucas-Lattion-and-Romain-Humair/README.md

 In this sequence diagram:
 - The **GPS Tracker** sends 'PROVIDE' messages to the Server using UDP port 5050.
 - The **Client** sends various 'GET-*' requests (like 'GET-IDS', 'GET-LAST', and 'GET-HISTORY') to the Server using UDP port 5051.
-- The **Server** responds to the Client with 'LIST' messages using UDP port 5052.
+- The **Server** responds to the Client with the requested payload message using UDP client port (5051).

 This diagram provides a clear visual representation of the message flow between the GPS trackers, server, and clients in your system.